PRISMA: Improving the Accuracy-Latency Frontier of Diffusion-based PDE Solvers Using Physics-Informed Spectral Attention: Results

 \subsection{Experimental Setup}

-\textbf{Dataset \& Tasks:} We validate our approach on three PDE problems from the dataset of \citet{huang2024diffusionpde}, which is characterized by multi-scale features, complex boundary conditions, and nonlinear dynamics.
-We evaluate both forward and inverse problems in three regimes: (1) \textit{Full Observation}, with complete and clean data; (2) \textit{Sparse Observation}, where only 3\% of the input field is known (e.g., initial condition or solution); and (3) a challenging \textit{Noisy} setting, where the observed data is corrupted by additive Gaussian noise sampled from $\mathcal{N}(0, 1)$.
-For dataset details, see Appendix \ref{appendix:detailed_dataset_desc}.
+\textbf{Dataset \& Tasks:} We validate our approach on five PDE problems from the dataset of \citet{huang2024diffusionpde} We evaluate both forward and inverse problems in three regimes: (1) \textit{Full Observation}, with complete data; (2) \textit{Sparse Observation}, where only 3\% of the observed field is provided via a mask; and (3) an OOD \textit{Noisy} setting, where the conditioning observations are corrupted by additive Gaussian measurement noise (applied to input observations).
+Note that this noise is directly added to the observations and is different from the intrinsic noise used in the forward or reverse diffusion processes.
+We additionally evaluate generalization to unseen viscosities on Navier--Stokes.
+For Navier--Stokes, we formulate the task as \emph{one-step} vorticity prediction ($\omega_t \!\to\! \omega_{t+\Delta t}$) instead of final-time prediction ($\omega_0 \!\to\! \omega_T$), which enables a physically meaningful vorticity-transport residual for guidance (Appendix~\ref{appendix:detailed_dataset_desc}).
+These noisy-observation and viscosity-shift evaluations serve as deployment-motivated stress tests beyond standard full/sparse settings.

-\textbf{Training \& Inference:} Our implementation builds on the EDM-FS framework \citep{Christopher2024neuraloperator} using a U-shaped neural operator \citep{unorahman2022u} as the denoiser $D_\theta$ and adapting the process for functional noise.
-Our model's parameter count is comparable to key baselines, with full implementation details provided in Appendix \ref{appendix:implementation_details}.